Virgula0/arch-app-armor-hardening/README.md

 # SSH-Guard: Arch Linux Supply Chain System Hardening Guide

 > [!NOTE]
-> WIP attempt, it may cause permission problems.
+> WIP attempt, be careful.

 Supply Chain Attacks are very annoying.
 This setup aims to protect at least the most sensitive key files allowing only whitelisted binaries to access those sensitive files.